Lightstreamer/Lightstreamer-kafka-connector/README.md

 >
 > Such a constraint may be removed in a further version of the Kafka Connector.

-In addition, you may leverage the _square bracket_ notation to access:
+You use square brackets to access:

 - indexed attributes: